 Sometimes, small business owners need to hire out for projects in order to grow their business.
-For instance, by hiring a computer programmer to optimize a site’s code, or by paying a fleet of expert writers or laborers by the hour– the IRS sees that the business is improving and worth investing in.
+For instance, hiring a computer programmer to optimize a site’s code, or by paying a fleet of expert writers or laborers by the hour– the IRS sees that the business is improving and worth investing in.

 Keep in mind, you can only deduct costs for contract labor in this category.
 If you have a lawyer on retainer or advance a previous contractor to a full-time employee, those costs should be deducted elsewhere.
 Bonsai’s Equipment Depreciation Calculator can give you an idea of how much an asset depreciates each year.